Map-A-Droid/MAD-docs/installation/manual.rst

   sudo mysql_secure_installation

 Log in to your Database and create a dedicated user for MAD.
-To create a new database and grant permissions for your dedicated MAD database user you must run the following command (make sure to change my_database_user and password to the correct values):
+To create a new database and grant permissions for your dedicated MAD database user you must run the following command (make sure to change "my_database_user" and "password" to the correct values):

 .. code-block:: sql